meatnordrink/notebook/ads.md

  * If these don't spend, consider forcing spend by running as an a/b.
 * New Sept creative for onboard-end, sign-up.
 Experiment calls to action, shift evidence (see below) or free text to forefront.
  * Whatever does well from this or IG Stories, try on retargeting groups.
+* Put all retargeting in one campaign; added a group retargeting for pageviews.
+--pageviews failed to spend; created a new campaign with a custom conversion for website loads.
+* **CHECK** Turned off old ad group in signed-up campaign; check to see that spend is still good.
+If average CPA goes near $2, turn it back on.

 ### To check/Do
+* natural depression campaign

+* For retargeting: Think on, come up with some ideas for best content to serve to retargeting audiences.
+Run a/b's, perhaps.

+* Think on/discuss best way of adding new creative.
+Keep budget optimization?
+Split budgets?

 * REST OF ASHLEYS REC'S: Carousel, regional (also, try to get Google to whitelist us for audiences.)